 In other words, the best choice you can make for food sustainability isn’t between conventional and organic farming.
 It’s between locally-grown and shipped in from elsewhere.

 Here’s what’s odd.
-The food you get from a distance doesn’t necessarily come from a farm directly to your area.
+The food you get from a distance doesn’t necessarily come from a distance directly to your area.
 Norwegian fishing vessels send their catch to China for filleting.
 Then China ships the processed fish back to Norway!
 Meat from a cattle ranch near you may be shipped somewhere else and the meat sold in your stores may come from Brazil!

 It’s hard to know where food in the grocery store came from.
 You can know that what a farmers’ market offers hasn’t traveled very far.

-Packaging also matters
+Packaging also matters for food sustainability

 When it comes to packaging, food sustainability has much in common with sustainability in general.
 In this case, we don’t necessarily save food, but we produce less trash and all the resources used to manufacture and transport it.